French Quarter: Effect of Hurricane Katrina

 As with other parts of the city developed before the late 19th century, and on higher land predating New Orleans' levee systems, the French Quarter remained substantially dry following Hurricane Katrina.
 Its elevation is five feet (1.5 m) above sea level.
 Some streets had minor flooding, and several buildings suffered significant wind damage.
 Most of the major landmarks suffered only minor damage.
 In addition, the Quarter largely escaped the looting and violence that occurred after the storm; nearly all of the antique shops and art galleries in the French Quarter, for example, were untouched.

 Mayor Ray Nagin officially reopened the French Quarter on September 26, 2005 (almost a month after the storm), for business owners to inspect their property and clean up.
 Within a few weeks, a large selection of French Quarter businesses had reopened.
 The Historic New Orleans Collection's Williams Research Center Annex was the first new construction completed in the French Quarter after Hurricane Katrina.

 Post-Katrina

 In 2020, Mayor of New Orleans LaToya Cantrell proposed ending use of automobiles in the French Quarter.

 2025 truck attack

-Early on the morning of January 1, 2025, a man later identified by the Federal Bureau of Investigation as Shamsud-Din Bahar Jabbar rammed a pick-up truck into a crowd on Bourbon Street, killing 15 and injuring at least 36, including two police officers who were shot.
+Early on the morning of January 1, 2025, a man later identified by the Federal Bureau of Investigation as Shamsud-Din Bahar Jabbar rammed a pick-up truck into a crowd on Bourbon Street, killing 14 and injuring at least 36, including two police officers who were shot.
 Jabbar was shot and killed by police after crashing into a crane and leaving the vehicle armed with two firearms.
-The crime, which the FBI is currently investigating as an act of terrorism, occurred during New Year's celebrations and a day before the city hosted the Sugar Bowl.
+The crime, which the FBI investigated as an act of terrorism, occurred during New Year's celebrations and a day before the city hosted the Sugar Bowl.
 The FBI stated that they believe Jabbar worked alone.
 Security footage showed Jabbar planting an explosive device in the French Quarter.
 Pipe bombs were found in coolers on Bourbon Street.